illinoistech-itm/jhajek/itmd-521/labs/chapter-02/Readme.md

 You will copy this template file to your own private GitHub repo provided.
 Under your itmd-521 folder you will create a sub-folder named: **labs**.
 Under that folder create a sub-folder named: **chapter-02**.
 In that folder place this Readme.md

+## Objectives

+- Demonstrate configuration of needed tools and dependencies to ingest and transform data
+- Demonstrate successful execution of two different Spark applications

 ## Your name goes here

 ### Successful PostgreSQL Table Creation